5G-ERA/middleware/README.md

 Visit the 5G ERA project website for more information. https://5g-era.eu

+The 5G-ERA project was developed by the partners under the [consortium](https://5g-era.eu/consortium/)

 For workshops demostrations and tutorials visit our [Youtube Channel](https://www.youtube.com/channel/UCFn5FI9OYLA9_jTwl2cwdFA/videos )

 <p align="left">